- 1 English Bulldog Characteristics or Traits

 We need to diagnose the cause to treat a dry skin problem.
-Like most skin problems, the symptoms can include itchiness, flaking, pimples, inflammation, odour and oiliness.
+Like most of skin problems, the symptoms of this dry skin can include itchiness, flaking, pimples, inflammation, odour and oiliness.
 It is always a best step to include consulting your Veterinarian is the best option.

 However, we can prevent our dog from these problems by creating a clean and healthy life.
 This includes regular check-up with a veterinarian.
 So if any symptoms occur, we can immediately treat the problem before it gets worse.